intellisoftalpin/cardano-relay/README.md

-# Cardano Relay setup
+# Cardano Relay Setup
-Docker compose file to quickly setup cardano relay
+A Docker Compose file to quickly set up a Cardano relay.

-## Installation guide
+## Installation Guide

-### Setting path to cnode script
+### Setting Path to cnode Script

-Set the PATH to the scripts/ folder, so the cnode script available anywhere
+Set the PATH to the `scripts/` folder, so the `cnode` script is available anywhere.

-in cnode file change the env variable to the compose file, if the path is different on your machine
+In the `cnode` file, change the `env` variable to the compose file, if the path is different on your machine.

-### Create env variables to location of cardano files on your host
+### Creating Environment Variables for Cardano Files on Your Host

-Create in the same folder where docker-compose file is located the .env file with the following variables
+Create a `.env` file in the same folder where the Docker Compose file is located with the following variables:

 ```bash
 CNODE_IPC="/your/path/cardano-node/ipc"